Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 wearing dark nail polish, brittle nails, nail bed, bacterial infection, mineral deficiencies, fungal nail infections, hydrogen peroxide

-For yellow nails caused by self-tanner or nail polish, simply remove the polish or use a nail polish remover to lighten the stained area.
+For yellow nails caused by self-tanner or nail polish, remove the polish or use a nail polish remover to lighten the stained area.

 Is yellow fingernail a sign of vitamin deficiencies?